michael-camilleri/ABODe/README.md

  * The data is provided for reproducibility purposes and also to allow further research on the data: for this reason, it is provided in its complete form and with minimal processing.

 ### 2.1 Storage Organisation
- * The dataset is stored partly within this repository (under `data/dataset`), with the snippets available through our [DataShare Project Page (Todo)](todo) as a zip-file: an empty directory is provided to indicate where it should exist relative to the root.
+ * The dataset is stored partly within this repository (under `dataset`), with the snippets available through our [DataShare Project Page (Todo)](todo) as a zip-file: an empty directory is provided to indicate where it should exist relative to the root.
  * We provide two groundtruths:
     * `Datasplits.df`: Assignment of snippets to datasplits (train/validation etc...)
     * `Annotations.df`: Per-BTI annotations